Copycat Chipotle Honey Vinaigrette Recipe

 Storage

-- • Refrigerator: Up to 1 week in airtight container
+- • Refrigerator: Up to 1-2 weeks in airtight container

-- • Freezer: Up to 3 months (thaw overnight)
+- • Freezer: Up to 3 months (thaw overnight in fridge)

-Variations
+Recipe Variations

-Popeyes Blackened Ranch (Copycat)
+Copycat Popeyes Blackened Ranch Recipe

 Popeyes' blackened ranch is the secret weapon that makes their famous chicken sandwiches and crispy tenders absolutely irresistible to millions of fans.
 This creamy, spiced dressing combines cool buttermilk ranch with warm Cajun seasonings for a flavor combination that's uniquely Louisiana and impossible to stop eating.
 Our copycat recipe starts with a tangy buttermilk ranch base, then layers in smoked paprika, cayenne pepper, garlic powder, and black pepper for that signature blackened kick.
 The beauty is in the contrast—cooling creaminess meets gentle heat in every single bite.
 Perfect for dipping chicken tenders, drizzling on po'boys, or spreading on sandwiches and wraps, this sauce brings authentic Popeyes magic to your home kitchen.
 Store refrigerated for up to two weeks and shake well before using for best results.